viQcinese/kanji_frequency/README.md

 # kanji_frequency
-Analysis a text document and sort most frequent Kanji
+Analyse a text document and sort most frequent Kanji Output a text file with frequency data